AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/3.0.1.png?">

 ### 3.1.
 SPIKE™ Color Sensor

 The SPIKE™ Color Sensor has the capacity to measure color RGB/HSV, reflection intensity, and ambient intensity.
 It has a sample rate of 100 Hz and an optimal reading distance of 16 mm.
 It has three (3) LEDs that can be turned on and off individually at different power levels, making it a possible light output.
 The team selected this color sensor due to its excellent performance in color detection, far better than the other color sensors the team have.

 This color sensor is positioned on the front of the robot where it is facing downwards the game field.
 It is primarily used to read the colored lines on the game field, thus determining the driving direction of the robot.
 If it has detected the orange line first, the robot would know that the driving direction is clockwise, else if the first detected line was blue, the driving direction is counterclockwise.
-Additionally, the robot is able to know its position on some parts of the field that have a clear line to be read by the color sensor.
+Additionally, the robot is able to know its position on some parts of the game field that have a clear line to be read by the color sensor.

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/3.1.1.png?">

 ### 3.2.
 SPIKE™ Distance Sensor

 The SPIKE™ Distance Sensor has the ability to measure the distance to a surface in front of it with the use of ultrasonic technology.
 It has a sample rate of 100 Hz and a distance sensing range of 5 cm to 200 cm +/- 2 cm.
 It has an entrance angle of +/- 35° and has four (4) LEDs that can be turned on and off individually at different power levels, making it a possible light output.
 It sends inaudible high frequency sound waves from one “eye” while the other “eye” will measure how long it takes the sound waves to reflect through it.

 This distance sensor is placed on the front of the robot, which is used to determine the position of the robot in respect to the wall in front of the sensor.
 This allows the robot to navigate safely within the game field, continuously checking if the robot is near the outer boundary wall in Open Challenge Rounds since the robot may not touch the said wall.
-In addition to that, it is also used to identify the position of the randomly placed parking boundaries and check if there is an obstacle in front of the robot in Obstacle Challenge Rounds.
+In addition to that, it is also used to identify the position of the parking lot in Obstacle Challenge Rounds.

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/3.2.1.png?">

 ### 3.3.
 SPIKE™ Gyro Sensor

 The built-in SPIKE™ Gyro Sensor can keep track of the angle the hub is currently facing.
 It consists of a three-axis accelerometer and three-axis gyroscope.
-The gyroscope part records the change of rotation of the hub and measures the total angle of rotation in degrees, enabling it to return the hub’s exact rotation angle around a given axis.
+The gyroscope part records the change of rotation of the hub and measures the total angle of rotation in degrees, enabling it to return the hub's exact rotation angle around a given axis.
 Combined with the accelerometer, it allows the hub to determine its orientation and acceleration along a given axis.

 The robot relies on this gyro sensor for most of its movements, facilitating its accurate navigation across the whole game field.
 It enables the robot to follow a specific angle when moving, thus making it drive straight and turn into a particular angle efficiently.

 ### 3.4.
 OpenMV Cam H7 Plus